klimbeta/klimbeta/docs/reference/CompType/BetaBauen.md

 ## What is BetaBauen?

 BetaBauen is inspired by Bauhaus.
-"Bauen" is a germanic word which means "build","construct","make".
+"Bauen" is a germanic word which means "to build", "to construct", "to make", so the direct translation would be "Beta Making".

 > One of the main objectives of the Bauhaus was to unify art, craft, and technology, and this approach was incorporated into the curriculum of the Bauhaus.

 ![Bauhaus](/Bauhaus.png)

-BetaBauen has the most amusing name of all comps, but is the most complex of all the BetaComp types since competitors must be both skilled at setting and [BetaClimbing](/guide/What/WhatBeta).
+BetaBauen has the most amusing name of all comps, but is the most complex of all the BetaComp types since competitors (BetaBauers) must be both skilled at setting and [BetaClimbing](/guide/What/WhatBeta).

 Setters set a Route or Wall then climb it themselves or another team member climbs it.